Step 1: Create Your Catalog File

 - Q: How do I create my catalog file?

-- A: Ideally, you would create this file programmatically by exporting your metadata to an XML file that fits the CDF format.
+- A: You create this file programmatically by exporting your metadata to an XML file that fits the CDF format.

 - Q: I have a TV show with seasons and episodes.
 What content types should I use to categorize my show?